BestTimesToVisit.com Logo

 food

-Seek out a traditional riad restaurant tucked away in the medina for an authentic tagine experience.
-The slow-cooked lamb or chicken, infused with spices and preserved lemons, is best enjoyed in the tranquil ambiance of a hidden courtyard, often accompanied by the gentle sound of a fountain.
-Ask your riad host for their favorite local spot for a truly personal recommendation.
+Seek out a traditional riad restaurant tucked away in the medina for an authentic tagine experience, far from the tourist crowds.
+The slow-cooked lamb or chicken, infused with spices and preserved lemons, is best enjoyed in the tranquil ambiance of a courtyard garden, perhaps with the gentle sound of a fountain.

 shopping